RamiresOliv/MinecraftServerMenu/index.md

 ## Minecraft Server Menu

-<script src="Main.js"></script>
+> Do you want an easy, fast and organized method to create a Minecraft Server? come and meet Minecraft Server Menu a .Batch file, very fast managing Backups, Server, Client, Moderation, Mods and Plugins!

 <a href="" onclick="sla('só um teste viu kk')">sla me aperta '-'</a>

 by Ramires Oliv

-> Do you want an easy, fast and organized method to create a Minecraft Server? come and meet Minecraft Server Menu a .Batch file, very fast managing Backups, Server, Client, Moderation, Mods and Plugins!

 <a href="License_Page">MIT License</a>